eventespresso/event-espresso-core/docs/A--Best-Practices/php-standards.md

      * an @since tag listing the version that the code was first added
  * methods and functions have phpdoc comment blocks that contain:
      * a brief description of their purpose (not always necessary for really simple/small blocks of code)
-     * a list of all parameters and their datatypes
+     * a list of all parameters and their data types
      * an @return tag if applicable
      * an @throws tag for each exception type that could be thrown as a result of calling the function